 Access to Data Can Lower the Cost of Facility Operations

 School districts and elected school board members are often the targets of community complaints about facility access and fee schedules.
-One can understand why: taxpayers shoulder the burden of school construction and maintenance through state and property taxes as well as special school bond measures – leading to a certain expectation of access by the community.
-But community use of school facilities brings with it a myriad of problems not the least of which are budget shortfalls, liabilities, and concerns about equal access.
+One can understand why: taxpayers shoulder the burden of school construction and maintenance through state and property taxes as well as special school bond measures, leading to a certain expectation of access by the community.
+However, community use of school facilities brings with it a myriad of problems, not the least of which are budget shortfalls, liabilities, and concerns about equal access.

 Schools have a long history of stepping up as community partners, but the confluence of new demand in an on-demand book-now society and a school district's ever-tightening fiscal responsibilities has exposed the struggle schools face embracing their role as community partners while providing the facility use required for school programs.